Ownage-FDT/tfs-cli/README.md

 You can obtain an authentication token from the [TFS Dashboard](https://trytfs.com/dashboard/get-started/auth-token).

 ## Encryption Key (Optional)
-An optional global encryption key can be set to encrypt and decrypt files.
-This key is used to encrypt files when uploading and decrypt files when downloading when the key is not provided per command.
-Use the following command to set an encryption key:
+You can set a global encryption key optionally.
+This key is utilized for encrypting files during upload and decrypting them during download when no specific key is provided for each command.
+Execute the command below to set an encryption key:

 ```bash
 tfs config set encryption-key <encryption-key>